stvnsmll/toolshare/README.md

   * [Cloudflare](https://www.cloudflare.com/) for DNS service and SSL connection to Heroku

 ---
-Eventually, I may add a full "how to" for setting up your own tool-share, but for now I just have som netes on the process.
+Eventually, I may add a full "how to" for setting up your own tool-share, but for now I just have some notes on the process.

 ---